donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/bash/exercise.md

 ### Your Task

 1. In each logfile the "run-time" is recorded.
 This is the amount of time the freesurfer script which generated the logfile ran.
-Open your scriptand modify the grep command to search for the "run-time" instead of the subject ID.
+Open your script and modify the grep command to search for the "run-time" instead of the subject ID.
 You'll need to remove the `-o` flag now because we'll need the full line.

     ```bash
     #an example